Couple fights detention in alleged laundering of $3.6 billion in hacked bitcoin funds

 At an afternoon detention hearing, tech entrepreneur and dual U.S.-Russia citizen Ilya Lichtenstein, 34, and his rapper wife, Heather Morgan, 31, are set to argue that they have pledged bond totaling $8 million as well as their parents’ homes in a bid for freedom while defending themselves from charges of money laundering and conspiracy in connection with the largest single seizure of funds in Justice Department history.

-The couple argues that they have no criminal history or extended family in the United States, and that they have not attempted to flee since learning of the government investigation into them in November.
+The couple argues that they have extensive family in the United States, no criminal history, and that they have not attempted to flee since learning of the government investigation into them in November.
 That includes a Jan.
 5 FBI search of their properties and the Jan.
 31 seizure of 94,000 of 119,754 bitcoin stolen after a 2016 hack of the cryptocurrency exchange Bitfinex and sent to a digital wallet controlled by Lichtenstein.
 In addition, Morgan’s lawyers said she underwent breast surgery that tested negative for cancer on Jan.
 31, and is still recovering.

 “The Government’s flight risk concerns are belied by the fact that Ms. Morgan and Mr. Lichtenstein both stayed put in their residence in Lower Manhattan in New York even after learning of the Government’s investigation targeting them in this case,” attorney Samson Enzer argued in court filings leading up to a Monday afternoon bond hearing before Chief U.S. District Judge Beryl A. Howell of Washington.